 priorityClassName in new

-Note: In Kubernetes 1.11, critical pods (except DaemonSet pods, which are still scheduled by the DaemonSet controller) rely on scheduler preemption to be scheduled when a cluster is under resource pressure.
-For this reason, you will need to run an older version of Rescheduler if you decide to disable preemption.
-More on this is provided below.
+Note: In Kubernetes 1.12+, critical pods rely on scheduler preemption to be scheduled when a cluster is under resource pressure.
+For this reason, it is not recommended to disable preemption.

 In Kubernetes 1.11 and later, preemption is controlled by a kube-scheduler flag